Take Action on the Upcoming Alerts Below!

 This bill would require homeschooling families who receive the Oklahoma Parental Choice Tax Credit to submit an annual report to the Oklahoma Tax Commission.
 The report would have to include “a detailed breakdown of how the tax credit dollars were allocated and spent, including a description of expenses and their respective amounts.” and “an explanation and rationale for the use of the tax credit funds, demonstrating their direct impact on educational programs, facilities, or resources.”

 HSOK opposes this bill because of the required reporting homeschooling families must submit.
-We are not only concerned for that reason alone but also that a foundation would be laid for future legislation, such as HB4130, to regulate homeschooling families further.
+We are concerned that this bill would lay the foundation for future legislation, such as HB4130, to regulate homeschooling families further.

 The Oklahoma Parental Choice Tax Credit acts like a state voucher distributed uniquely (tax credit).
 HB3944 would give it more characteristics of a voucher because of the requirement to report all expenditures and exactly how the money was used.
 Again, the best way to fight this bill is to contact your legislators and tell them to vote no on this bill.
 The best way to maintain homeschool freedom is to refuse to take the tax credit.
 You can find your local representatives here.